rogerallen/rogosynth/README.md

 SDL2 audio synthesis.

 Initially based on https://github.com/lundstroem/synth-samples-sdl2 example number 3.
-Just a simple implementation, wanted to see how it could work.
+Started with this simple code and evolved it into a polyphonic synth.

-Eventually, I wanted more features and grabbed some audio code for filtering, compression, etc. from https://github.com/velipso/sndfilter (Thanks, Sean!)
+I wanted more features and grabbed some audio code for filtering, compression, etc. from https://github.com/velipso/sndfilter (Thanks, Sean!)

 ## Building